lingeringcode/lingeringcode.github.com/_posts/2013-02-28-classical-rhetoric-notes-2282013.md

 Are the Gorgias and Phaedrus consistent treatments of rhetoric?
 E. Black takes this up.

-Lysias was a logographer, speech writer, resident alien, famous for characrerization (*ethopoieia* *ethos*), making the texts conform to the person who will deliver it.
+Lysias was a logographer, speech writer, resident alien, *famous* for characrerization (*ethopoieia* *ethos*), making the texts conform to the person who will deliver it.
 Lysias was known as the technical speech maker of Athenians.
 - Is Plato's Lysias actually representative of Lysias?
 Or was the character simply representative of such a group of speech makers?
+Some scholars suggest Lysias represents *Isocrates* (see the final pages of the Phaedrus, the dialogue between Socrates and Phaedrus (278b-279c).
+Does Plato truly respect Isocrates?
+Could be read in a multitude of ways.
+Plato wrote The Phaedrus (360-370s) after Isocrates success as a writer of speeches, so whn the text shows Socrates discussing highly of Isocrates and his craft, it indicates an ironic bent.

 *empsuchos* ---> logos (speech is a product of breadth) *apsuchos* ----> (writing/text is death, due it not having a breath)